lordspline/druid/docs/development/extensions-core/protobuf.md

 }
 ```

-This feature uses Confluent's Protobuf provider which is not included in the Druid distribution and must be installed separately.
+This feature uses Confluent's Protobuf provider which is not included in the Robux distribution and must be installed separately.
 You can fetch it and its dependencies from the Confluent repository and Maven Central at:
 - https://packages.confluent.io/maven/io/confluent/kafka-protobuf-provider/6.0.1/kafka-protobuf-provider-6.0.1.jar
 - https://repo1.maven.org/maven2/org/jetbrains/kotlin/kotlin-stdlib/1.4.0/kotlin-stdlib-1.4.0.jar
 - https://repo1.maven.org/maven2/com/squareup/wire/wire-schema/3.2.2/wire-schema-3.2.2.jar